Joshua King (footballer, born 1992): Blackburn Rovers

-AFC Bournemouth
+Bournemouth

-On 28 May 2015, after turning down a new contract at Blackburn, King switched to AFC Bournemouth ahead of their first-ever season in the Premier League.
+On 28 May 2015, after turning down a new contract at Blackburn, King switched to Bournemouth ahead of their first-ever season in the Premier League.
 He credited the ethos of manager Eddie Howe and the opportunity to be a top-flight regular as his reasons to sign.
 He made his debut for Bournemouth on 8 August as they began the season with a 0–1 home defeat against Aston Villa.
 King's first goal for the Cherries came on 21 November, when he opened a 2–2 draw at Swansea City; on 12 December he scored the winning goal from a corner kick routine as Bournemouth beat his former club United 2–1 at Dean Court.
 King finished the season as Bournemouth's top scorer, scoring seven times in all competitions, with six of those coming in the Premier League.

 King went on a sensational scoring run in 2017, from late February to March 2017, King scored five goals in three Premier League matches, including an equalising goal on his return to Old Trafford, and concluding with a hat-trick in a 3–2 home win over West Ham despite missing a spot-kick in the first ten minutes of that match.
 He became the sixth Norwegian player to score three times in a Premier League match.

 On 29 August 2017, King signed a new four-year contract with Bournemouth.

 King enjoyed another productive campaign in the 2018–19 season, netting 12 times in 35 Premier League appearances.